GOD IN THE BURNING BUSH

 Most times, the trials, challenges or crises we face in life are just God setting “our bush on fire” to get our attention and to give us new direction in life.

-But unfortunately, rather than turning aside from all distractions to draw closer to God like Moses did so that we may clearly see His vision and hear His voice, we often seek for someone to blame, or someone to fight for our situation, or seek for quick fixes.
+But unfortunately, rather than turning aside from all distractions to draw closer to God like Moses did so that we may clearly see His vision and hear His voice, we often seek for someone to blame or fight for our situation, or seek for quick fixes.

 Beloved, carefully examine your life today.